aryan0931/robo/README.md

-Here's an updated version of the quick start guide tailored for **Single Task Learning (STL)** in Ianvs:
+Here's the updated **Quick Start Guide** with the final output table removed:

 ---